 Very little--the design process began without using current site as starting point.

-New site was imagined and designed without attempting to recreate any element of old site, which is nearly a decade old and does not fulfill objectives of modern website design.
+New site was imagined and designed without attempting to recreate any element of old site.

 IS THE NEW SITE COMPLETE?